 Polio vaccine is not routinely recommended to persons > 18 years of age.
 Polio vaccine is recommended for previously unimmunized travelers to endemic areas.
 A booster is indicated for travelers who have had only the primary vaccination and who travel to areas where exposure to the wild-type virus is likely.
 Only the inactivated vaccine is recommended in the U.S.

 Yellow fever vaccine is recommended for travel in equatorial Africa and much of tropical South America.
 It is a live vaccine; therefore, do not give to immunosuppressed patients.
-As of mid-2017, supply of yellow fever vaccine is sporadic and may continue to be so through at least mid-2018.
+As of early 2020, supply of yellow fever vaccine was totally depleted, and the manufacturer is expected to have an update by the end of 2020.